learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 ## Options overview

 It is always a good idea to know where to find the documentation.
 From command line, you can use `man grep` for a short manual and `info grep` for full documentation.
-For a better interface, visit [online gnu grep manual](https://www.gnu.org/software/grep/manual/grep.html).
+I prefer using the [online gnu grep manual](https://www.gnu.org/software/grep/manual/grep.html) which feels much easier to use and navigate.

 ```bash
 $ man grep